Crash on the Kennedy? Wreck on the Dan Ryan?

 Expressways generally have high speed limits and the vehicles that travel them likewise travel fast.
 With restricted access to highways and subtle changes in the layout, it can be safe to drive at high speeds on these roads when caution is exercised.
 When a driver fails to act within reason or drives negligently, though, an accident may occur.
 Further, those on the expressway may sustain injury or even death.

 Crashes on interstates are some of the deadliest of all car accidents.
 This, because of the relative speeds of the vehicles involved.
 Higher speeds lead to a greater amount of force when two vehicles collide.
 That force in turn leads to the crumpling of vehicles or a loss of vehicular control by a driver.
+Read on to learn more about expressway accidents from our experienced Chicago car accident lawyers.

 Serious Injuries from Expressway Accidents